eacton/CAGEF/Lesson_5/Lesson_5.md

 </tbody>
 </table>

+__Interpretation__

-This makes the interpretation of the model a bit trickier. beta0 - mean cholesterol when rs174548 is C/C beta0 +beta1 - mean cholestor when rs174548 is C/G
+This makes the interpretation of the model a bit trickier.

+- beta0 - mean cholesterol when rs174548 is C/C
+- beta0 +beta1 - mean cholestor when rs174548 is C/G
-beta0 + beta2 - mean cholestorol when rs174548 is G/G
+- beta0 + beta2 - mean cholestorol when rs174548 is G/G

-alternatively
+Alternatively

-b1 is the differnce in mean cholestorl levels between groups with rs174548 equal to C/G and C/C b2 is the difference in mean cholesterol levels between groups with rs174548 equal to G/G and C/C
+- b1 is the differnce in mean cholestorl levels between groups with rs174548 equal to C/G and C/C
+- b2 is the difference in mean cholesterol levels between groups with rs174548 equal to G/G and C/C

 So you can really just think of each of these groups having their own means. ie.u2 = beta0 + beta1.
 We are testing the hypothesis whether these means are equal or not.